cojen/Boxtin/README.md

-Boxtin is a Java security manager agent, intended to replace the original security manager, which is now [disabled](https://openjdk.org/jeps/486).
+Boxtin is a customizable Java security manager agent, intended to replace the original security manager, which is now [disabled](https://openjdk.org/jeps/486).

 Project status: Under heavy development, and many more tests are needed.